Crosby says he ignored concussion controversy during playoffs

 The Penguins went on to win a second straight Cup, defeating the Nashville Predators in the final.

-Crosby says he understands why concussions generate so much controversy.
+Crosby said he understands why concussions generate so much controversy.

 “It’s a hot topic,” he said.
 “That’s the nature of it right now.”

-He says more information on how to deal with head injuries is becoming available all the time.
+Crosby said more information on how to deal with head injuries is becoming available all the time, even compared to when he suffered his first concussion about six years ago.

+“There wasn’t a protocol.
+There wasn’t a lot of information out there as far as how to handle them.
+They’re such a tough injury in terms of symptoms, and everybody is different,” he said.